kallepyorala/old-azurinspire-com/data/blog/tailwind-nextjs-theme/part-1-different-logo-for-dark-theme.md

     ...
 ```

 And that’s all, now inverted logo is shown where theme is dark!
+You can test this by changing theme from upper right corner and see how the logo is partly white in dark theme and partly black in light theme.